frustra/strayphotons/docs/guides/Building_a_Basic_Scene.md

 The default type for the `physics` component is "Dynamic", which means it will be affected by gravity and can be pushed around.
 The weight of physics objects can be defined in 2 ways: `density`, or `mass`.
 The default `density` is 1000 kg/m^3, which is the density of water.
-This is much too heavy for our cardboard box, and won't allow the player to lift it, so instead we can set the `mass` explicitly to 1 kg.
+This is much too heavy for our cardboard box, and won't allow the player to lift it, so instead we set the `mass` explicitly to 1 kg.

 The cardboard box makes use of the `interactive_object` script, that receives and handles grab events from the player.
 The `physics_joints`, `physics_query`, and `event_input` components are all required by the `interactive_object` script.